How Do You Attract More Clients?

 1. New clients and returning clients are key to business health

-Although the professions are primarily providers of services, they cannot afford to remain passive and hope clients will drift along at the right time.
+While professionals are primarily providers of services, they cannot afford to hope clients will arrive at the right time.
 There is too much competition.
 The flow of clients, and resulting fee payments, has to balance the outgoing commitments, just like all other businesses.

 But professional services are difficult to buy.